 Infant (neonatal) circumcision is more common in the United States, Canada, and the Middle East.
 It is much less common in Asia, South America, Central America, and Europe.

-According to the 2003 National Hospital Discharge Survey, 55.9% of all newborn males in the United States were circumcised.
-This is down from 64.7% in 1980.
+According to the Centers for Disease Control and Prevention (CDC), 58.3 percent of all newborn males in the United States were circumcised in 2010.
+This is down from 64.7 percent in 1980.
 However, circumcision rates vary by race and geographic distribution.